CalebK33/PyRend/docs/overlay.rst

 General
 -------

 PyRend overlay objects are created by assigning them to variables, which allows you to modify them later.
-For example, the code below creates a `ShapeItem` and assigns it to `myShape` (Ignoring parameters for now)
+For example, the code below creates a `ShapeItem` and assigns it to `myShape` (Ignoring parameters for now).

 .. code-block:: python